kkebo/CoreMLDemos.swiftpm/README.md

 ![Platform](https://img.shields.io/badge/platform-ipados%20%7C%20ios-lightgrey.svg)
 [![License](https://img.shields.io/github/license/kkk669/CoreMLDemos.swiftpm.svg)](LICENSE.txt)

 Core ML Demos is an experimental Core ML app.
-It visualizes the inference results of ML models, as well as to benchmark them.
+It visualizes the inference results of ML models and can be used to benchmark ML models and inference backends.

 Demos currently implemented: